-In most cases, a first-time DUI offender in Oklahoma will be charged with a misdemeanor.
+In most cases, a first-time DUI offender in Oklahoma will be charged with misdemeanor DUI or APC.
 A misdemeanor charge is not as severe as a felony; however, you may still face penalties for a misdemeanor DUI conviction.

 What punishments can I expect from a misdemeanor DUI conviction?